lucas-albers-lz4/irr/docs/GOLANGCILINT.md

 ### Priority 2: Error Handling (err113, wrapcheck, nilnil, errcheck)
 *   **Goal:** Improve error handling consistency and robustness.
+*   **Status:** **IN PROGRESS**.
+Initial attempts to refactor error handling encountered difficulties with automated modifications in complex functions (`pkg/image/detection.go`, `pkg/chart/generator.go`), particularly around specific logic like image parsing and threshold calculation.
+However, analysis shows significant progress was made with basic error wrapping and defining sentinel errors.
+We are now retrying this priority with a more incremental approach, focusing on specific functions like `parseImageMap`.
+Deeper refactoring of the most complex functions may still require manual review and correction if automated edits prove insufficient.
+*   **Update:** Centralized sentinel errors for `pkg/image` into `pkg/image/errors.go`.
+Refactored `parseImageMap` and `tryExtractImageFromString` in `pkg/image/detection.go` to improve logic, use the centralized errors, and correctly handle template variables in repository strings.
+Addressed several test failures in `pkg/image/detection_test.go`, including registry precedence and basic template variable handling.
+Remaining failures include specific cases in `TestParseImageMap_PartialMaps` related to global registry context and invalid registry types, along with integration test failures.
 *   **Tasks:**
     *   Define sentinel errors (e.g., `var ErrChartPathRequired = errors.New("--chart-path is required")`) for common error conditions currently using `fmt.Errorf` without wrapping (`err113`).
     *   Replace dynamic `fmt.Errorf` calls with sentinel errors where applicable.